BridgesLab/FellowshipWorkshopDocuments/Training_Plan.md

 * Professional Development Classes, such as the [CDI Career Development Series](https://diabetes.med.umich.edu/enrichment-training-funding/training-mentoring#career-development-series), the [MICHR K-Writing Workshops](https://michr.umich.edu/offering/k-writing-workshop/), [Rackham Professional Development Workshops](https://rackham.umich.edu/professional-development/) , and [OGPS Professional Development Events](https://medschool.umich.edu/programs-admissions/phd-programs/phd-program-professional-development).
  * Relevant Conferences and Meetings, to present your research and build your professional network.

 Think about how these activities are integrated in your research project, for example if you require certain knowledge or skills to complete an aim, that should occur earlier in your fellowship.
 Make sure to mention how it relates to your research, so that the research and training plans are well integrated.
+These should **not** be driven by "usual activities".
+You can include things like lab meetings, or journal clubs, or presenting at CDI-MOD, but those would probably happen independnt of the support.
+Think about what this fellowship will enable.

 ## Your Team

 For each goal make sure one or two people are responsible for supervising and assessing your progress.
 THis can be your sponsor, but try to include other people as well.
 They should be invovled in your research as well, but you can also pick collaborators, co-sponsors and co-investigators specific to training goals if that is best.
 Make sure to clearly articulate to them their roles and responsibilities so that their letters of support are consistent with what you write.
+Think (or ask them) what the best evidence is that they can effectivly perform this role.
+Could include publications, or perhaps prior trainee success.

 ### Meetings